 "The broadcasters, in taking this position through their association, naturally are interested in the integrity of their own investments," he said.
-"Primarily, however, they are acting in behalf of the public interest-for it is conceivable that should they use
+"Primarily, however, they are acting in behalf of the public interest for it is conceivable that should they use

-SAN DIEGO

-KFMB-TV

-MAKES

-MORE

-PEOPLE

-LEAVE

-HOME (TO BUY)

-THAN

-ANYTHING
+IN SAN DIEGO KFMB-TV MAKES MORE PEOPLE LEAVE HOME (TO BUY) THAN ANYTHING pay television, their profits would be higher.

 The only real way to "rate" an audience is not just by counting eyes in front of a TV set, but by counting feet at a supermarket.
 KFMB-TV sends more feet out to buy in the rich San Diego market because it's got more eyes glued to the screen.
 (29 of the top 30 television shows in San Diego are on KFMB-TV.)